Batman: Arkham: Batman: Arkham Asylum tie-in

 A 16-page, single-issue comic, Batman: Arkham Asylum – The Road to Arkham, was included in limited editions of Batman: Arkham Asylum.
-It is a prequel to the game and is written by Alan Burnett and illustrated by Carlos D'Anda.
+Written by Alan Burnett and illustrated by Carlos D'Anda, it is a prequel to the game.

 Batman: Arkham City tie-ins

 Starting in May 2011, DC Comics released a five-issue miniseries titled Batman: Arkham City.
 The miniseries was meant to bridge the gap between the story of Arkham Asylum and Arkham City the game.
-The series is written by Paul Dini, who wrote both Arkham Asylum and Arkham City, and is drawn by Arkham Asylum and Arkham City concept artist Carlos D’anda.
+The series is written by Paul Dini, who wrote both Arkham Asylum and Arkham City, and is drawn by Arkham Asylum and Arkham City concept artist Carlos D'anda.
 The miniseries picks up one year after Arkham Asylum, where former Arkham Warden Quincy Sharp, now Mayor of Gotham City, has decided to close down Arkham Asylum.
-He decides to create “Arkham City” as the new “home” for all of Gotham City's thugs, gangsters and insane criminal masterminds, set in the heart of Gotham City.
-Inmates are under the watchful eye of Dr. Hugo Strange, and can roam free and do whatever they want as long as they don't try to escape.
+He decides to create "Arkham City" as the new "home" for all of Gotham City's thugs, gangsters and insane criminal masterminds, set in the heart of Gotham City.
+Inmates are under the watchful eye of Dr. Hugo Strange, and can roam free and do whatever they want as long as they do not try to escape.

 In addition, 8-page digital-first interludes were released to expand on the story included in the miniseries, and were written once again by Dini as well as Derek Fridolfs and drawn by a variety of artists.
 The interludes focus on Batman's enemies as they vie for power within Arkham City.
 The interludes were later included in print in the Batman: Arkham City collected edition.

 Batman: Arkham Unhinged is an original digital comic series that released in October 2011 alongside Arkham City the game.
 Derek Fridolfs is the main series writer and is drawn by many different artists.
 The stories spin directly out of events in the game itself, or are flashbacks to events prior to either game, allowing expansion on the background of the characters as they may have existed pre-Arkham City.
 The stories focus on Batman prominently, but some highlight the villains and the supporting characters as well.
 The stories were later released in print form.

 Additionally, Batman: Arkham City – End Game was released in May 2012 as digital-first comics, and later in print, and is set after the events of Arkham City and before its downloadable content, "Harley Quinn's Revenge".
 The story is written by Derek Fridolfs with art by Jason Shawn Alexander.